Hulkstance/respondus-crack/README.md

 # Projects description
 - Loader - starts LockDown Browser in a suspended state, so it can hook their APIs before LockDown Browser gets annoying with its TOPMOST flags, key hooks, etc.
 - Respondus - a DLL responsible for all features described above.
 It uses MinHook.
 - Shellcode - loads `Respondus.dll` using `LdrLoadDll`.
-The reason behind LdrLoadDll is because we have to start the process in a suspended state, which means there is only `ntdll.dll` loaded in memory at that time and we can't use for example kernel32 Win APIs.
+The reason behind LdrLoadDll is because we have to start the process in a suspended state, which means only `ntdll.dll` is loaded in memory at that time and we can't use for example kernel32 Win APIs.
 The DLL name is hard-coded, but you can easily change that.